RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1py2h3j/plur1bus_apple_tv_episode_two_minute_37_air_force/nwfyy5g/

 My comment didn't get instantly downvoted this time!
 My reply is to bring in the **4 missing stars** in the POTUS Seal that Carol stands next to at minute 37... and Kepler star planetary system concerns.
+But they blocked me after this reply.
+The cesspool of low-effort social media users who won't discuss the show and block people like ICE immigrants are blocked / deported in USA.
+MAGA values Reddit USA December 2025.
+Deport those people you disagree with when discussing the symbolic meaning of "Pluribus" on the POTUS Symbol.
+My reply about Episode Two minute 37 show content... that they blocked me for:

+> great find. now we know for sure they are manipulative. thanks for the info.

+The hive mind removed 4 of the 13 stars from the USA POTUS Seal symbol, the ones on the side of the Eagle's head are missing at Minute 37 of Episode Two.

+Has the alien hive mind already blanked out 4 planetary systems, and Earth is next?